donghui1119/BEN_ITBS/README.md

 AFNI is available from https://afni.nimh.nih.gov/.

+## If this work is helpful to your research, please cite it as:##

+Liu, P., Song, D., Deng, X., Shang, Y., Ge, Q., Wang, Z., & Zhang, H. (2025).
+The effects of intermittent theta burst stimulation (iTBS) on resting-state brain entropy (BEN).
+Neurotherapeutics, 22(3), e00556.

 ## Acknowledgments ##

 We thank Isabel Alkhasli et al [4] and Justine Y. Hansen et al [5] for releasing their datasets.

 ## References ##

 1. Donghui Song, W. P., Zhang, J., Shang, Y., & Wang, Z. (2017).
 Decreased brain entropy by 20 Hz rTMS on the left dorsolateral prefrontal cortex.
 In Annual meeting of International Congress of MRI, Seoul, Korea.